mahmoud-al-najar/CGP-Global-Shorelines/README.md

 This repository hosts the scripts used in the above-mentioned publication.

 ### Datasets
-Due to file size limiatitions, the raw evolved models archive, processed dataset and all raw data used here are provided in a separate repository: https://doi.org/10.5281/zenodo.16407877
+Due to file size limiatitions, the raw archive of evolved populations, processed dataset and all raw data used here are provided in a separate repository: https://doi.org/10.5281/zenodo.16407877.

 ### Script files
-The following scripts are included:
+The following scripts are provided:

-1. <code>evolve_global_models.py</code>:
+1. <code>evolve_global_models.jl</code>: runs a series of CGP evolutions and logs the evolved populations.

-2. <code>global_results.py</code>: reads the outputs from many evolutions, groups the populations, performs the result analysis and produces the plots used in the paper.
+2. <code>evaluate_global_models.jl</code>: reads the outputs from <code>evolve_global_models.jl</code>, groups the model populations (outputs of separate runs), performs the result analysis and produces the plots used in the paper.

 ### Environment setup
 This project was developed using Julia Version 1.6.1 and relies heavily on two other Julia repositories: